 Diversity and inclusion

 ITU remains committed to mainstreaming diversity and inclusion practices across its work, to ensure equality and promote the rights of marginalized groups.
-In the pursuit of its goals, ITU will work to bridge the digital divide and build an inclusive digital society, by fostering telecommunication/ICT access, affordability and use in all countries and for all peoples, including women and girls, youth, indigenous peoples, older persons and persons with disabilities and specific needs.
+In the pursuit of its goals, ITU will work to bridge the digital divide and build an inclusive [digital] society, by fostering telecommunication/ICT access, affordability and use in all countries and for all peoples, including women and girls, youth, indigenous peoples, older persons and persons with disabilities and specific needs.
 Internally, ITU continues to cultivate an inclusive culture that promotes diversity among its workforce and members.

 Commitment to environmental sustainability